BranflakesTortellini/PDXPizzaWeek/README.md

 ## General Usage Notes
 - These scripts are designed to be used in sequence: first run `Pizza_Week_Data_Pull.py` to gather the data, and then use `Pizza_Week_Data_Parse_v5.py` to process that data into a final, sorted Excel file.

+## Disclaimer

+The scripts provided here are not officially associated with the Portland Pizza Week event.
+They have been created by an independent developer with the intent to assist the local community in enjoying Pizza Week.
+The information provided by these scripts is for personal use only and should not be used for commercial purposes.